Dual-path Mamba: Short and Long-term Bidirectional Selective Structured State Space Models for Speech Separation: Results

 \subsection{Experiments}

-We implemented DPMamba of four different sizes as documented in Table \ref{table:config}.
+We implemented DPMamba of three different sizes as documented in Table \ref{table:config}.
 We trained them with scale-invariant signal-to-noise ratio (SI-SNR) \cite{sisnr} and evaluated them with the improvement of SI-SNR (SI-SNRi) and the improvement of signal-to-distortion ratio (SDRi) on the WSJ0-2mix dataset \cite{wsj2mix}.
-We trained all the models with a batch size of 1, an Adam optimizer \cite{adam}, a peak learning rate of $1.5e^{-4}$, a linear learning rate warmup of 20,000 steps (1 epoch), and a cosine learning rate decay to $0.1$ from the peak.
-We trained DPMamba (XS, S, M) for 100 epochs and DPMamba (L) for 150 epochs.
+We trained all models with a batch size of 1, an Adam optimizer \cite{adam}, a peak learning rate of $1.5e^{-4}$, a linear learning rate warmup of 20,000 steps (1 epoch), a cosine learning rate decay to $0.01$ from the peak, and a total of 200 epochs.
 We apply speed perturbation with a random ratio between 95\% and 100\% and dynamic mixing as data augmentation.
-Note that this training setting is similar to the one in Sepformer \cite{sepformer} but with a different learning rate schedule and fewer epochs.
+Note that this training setting is similar to the one in Sepformer \cite{sepformer} but with a different learning rate schedule.
 All the experiments are conducted in a NVIDIA L40 GPU with mixed (bfloat16) precision.